-The Health and Safety (Display Screen Equipment) Regulations 1992 require Red Balloon to minimise any risks associated with DSE use by ensuring that workplaces and jobs are well designed.
-If you regularly use a DSE/Laptop for a significant part of the working day you may be asked to complete a risk assessment to help Red Balloon identify potential problems.
-You can also help yourself by adjusting the equipment you have been provided with for example:
+The Health and Safety (Display Screen Equipment) Regulations 1992 require RBET-Aylesbury to minimise any risks associated with DSE use by ensuring that workplaces and jobs are well designed.
+If you regularly use a DSE/Laptop for a significant part of the working day, you may be asked to complete a risk assessment to help RBET-Aylesbury identify potential problems.
+You can also help yourself by adjusting the equipment you have been provided with for example by:

-- Adjust your chair and DSE to find the most comfortable position.
-As a guide your forearms should be horizontal and your eyes the same height as the top of the screen - Make sure you have enough space.
-A document holder may help - Avoid glare on your screen by not placing your screen directly facing windows or bright lights.
-Adjust curtains or blinds to block out unwanted light - Make sure there is enough space under your desk for your legs to move freely - Try to avoid pressure on the back of your legs and knees from your chair.
-Obtain a footrest if necessary. - Try to keep your wrists straight when keying. - Position the mouse within easy reach to keep the wrist straight when using.
-Sit upright and close to the desk so as not to overstretch. - Support your forearm on the desk, rest your fingers lightly on the buttons and do not press hard. - Adjust the brightness and controls on your screen and make sure the screen is clean - Adjust the focus on the screen so it does not flicker or move. - Take regular breaks and adjust your posture regularly.
+- adjusting your chair and DSE to find the most comfortable position as a guide your forearms should be horizontal and your eyes the same height as the top of the screen: - making sure you have enough space a document holder may help; - avoiding glare on your screen by not placing your screen directly facing windows or bright lights - adjusting curtains or blinds to block out unwanted light; - making sure there is enough space under your desk for your legs to move freely; - trying to avoid pressure on the back of your legs and knees from your chair obtaining a footrest if necessary; - trying to keep your wrists straight when keying; - positioning the mouse within easy reach to keep the wrist straight when using, sitting upright and close to the desk so as not to overstretch; - supporting your forearm on the desk, resting your fingers lightly on the buttons and not pressing hard; - adjusting the brightness and controls on your screen and making sure the screen is clean: - adjusting the focus on the screen so it does not flicker or move; - taking regular breaks and adjusting your posture regularly.